shurinov/fadroma/packages/agent/chain.md

 </pre>

 # class *Contract*
-Base class representing a particular instance of a smart contract.
+Represents a particular instance of a smart contract.

 Subclass this to add custom query and transaction methods corresponding to the contract's API.